B-Mustafa/cloud-storage-website/README.md

 ## Demo

-You can see a live demo of the CodeSync Cloud Storage Website Template [here](https://www.example.com).
+You can see a live demo of the FileSync Cloud Storage Website Template [here](https://filesync-cloud.vercel.app).

 ## Features